CompareTheo/CATs_Unified/README.md

-# GobiChecker
+# Unified CATs Application

-GobiChecker is a program that takes a brief export of Gobi requests and searches Alma for duplicate holdings in the institution zone (IZ).
+The Unified CATs Application is a program that takes a brief export of Gobi requests and searches Alma for duplicate holdings in the institution zone (IZ).

 The scripts in this project are the original work of [Jeremy Hobbs](https://github.com/MrJeremyHobbs).
 More details about the updates to the code found in this repository and statements about coding credit can be found in the acknowledgements section below.